Data Science Undergraduate Certificate

 Probability and Statistics for Engineers | ||

-In order to ensure that students are able to comfortably work with and visualize data, students complete the following course, developing skills related to obtaining, manipulating, and visualizing data. | 3 | |
+In order to ensure that students are able to comfortably work with and visualize data, students should take a course developing skills related to managing, manipulating, and/or visualizing data.
+The list of currently approved courses includes: | ||

 Data Wrangling & Visualization | ||

-In order to ensure that students are able to build reasonably complex models for explaining or identifying patterns in data, students take one of the following courses that largely focuses on describing the behavior of data (whether synthetic or observed) via tools like simulation, direct model building, association, or a complementary approach. | 3 | |
+In order to ensure that students are able to build reasonably complex models for explaining or identifying patterns in data, students should take a course that largely focuses on describing the behavior of data (whether synthetic or observed) via tools like simulation, direct model building, association, or a complementary approach.
+The list of currently approved courses includes: | ||

 Introduction to Optimization | ||